dylankleinman/DylanKleinmanWebsite/README.md

 # Website of Dylan Kleinman
 Based off a bootstrap template, this website is a home for my projects, art, and other interests.
-This is live at http://dylankleinman.com
+Built with HTML, CSS, and jQuery with multiple pages and plugins.

 ## Copyright and License